Ronewamaf/Bike-Sales-Dashboard-Excel/README.md

 ✅ Final Conclusion

 To increase bike sales, businesses should focus on middle-aged professionals and married individuals with higher income levels, particularly in the Pacific and Europe regions.
 Marketing campaigns should emphasize the convenience of bikes for short commutes (0–5 miles) and promote lifestyle benefits.
-Additionally, offering personalized promotions and financing options could further attract potential buyers.